Pack3tL0ss/ConsolePi/README.md

   >In both of the above a local cloud cache is updated for the sake of persistence and speed.
 The local cloud cache is what is referenced when the menu is initially launched

-#### DHCP based:

-This function currently only logs as mDNS has made this unnecessary

-Triggered by ConsolePi Acting as DHCP server (generally hotspot):

- Along with this mechanism comes an API to speed up updates.
-That API is now implemented and running... http (for now) port 5000 with the following URIs all start with /api/v1.0/ All current methods only support the GET method.
-If a need arises to actually use this for something Security and post capability may follow.

-/api/v1.0/
-* adapters: returns list of local adapters
-* remcache: returns the local cloud cache
-* ifaces: returns interface / IP details
-* details: full json representing all local details for the ConsolePi

-#### mDNS **!!NEW!!**
+#### mDNS
 * ConsolePis now advertise themselves on the local network via mDNS (bonjour, avahi, ...)

 * 2 daemons run on ConsolePi one that registers itself via mdns and updates anytime a change in available USB-serial adapters is detected, and a browser service which browses for remote ConsolePis registered on the network.
 The browser service updates the local cloud cache when a new ConsolePi is detected.

 #### Local Cloud Cache
   - local cloud cache:  For both of the above methods, a local file `/etc/ConsolePi/cloud.data` is updated with details for remote ConsolePis.
 This cache file can be modified or created manually.
 If the file exists, the remote ConsolePis contained within are checked for reachability and added to the menu on launch.

+#### DHCP based:

+This function currently only logs as mDNS has made this unnecessary

+Triggered by ConsolePi Acting as DHCP server (generally hotspot):

 ### How it works: